lpolovets/lpolovets.github.io/tmp/README.md

 #### Supportive checks

+(These were checks written early on between Humba's creation and the establishment of its focus on deep tech and American Dynamism.)

 🏢 Next gen property management platform.
- Super app for solopreneurs that helps with payments, scheduling, marketing, and more.
+📱 Super app for solopreneurs that helps with payments, scheduling, marketing, and more.
 🧑‍💼️ System of record for account managers.
 🥗 Telehealth dietician platform. ([Nourish](https://www.usenourish.com/){:target="_blank" rel="noopener"})